AlejandroJRosales/QuantumSupportVectorMachine/README.md

 You can read a summary and analysis of the math, circuitry, and quantum mechanics behind the support vector machine with quantum-enhanced feature space on my website here: https://www.contextswitching.org/tcs/quantumsvm/

+Also, you can read an introduction to quantum computing theory on my website here: https://www.contextswitching.org/tcs/quantumcomputingtheory/

 ## Installation

 ### Running IBM Quantum Experience Locally